-Its Causes, Character, Conduct and Results.
 By Hon.
 Alex.
 H. Stephens.

 A Book for all Sections and all Parties.

-THIS great work presents the only complete and impartial snalysis of the Causes of the War yet published, and gives those interior sights and shadows of the great conflict only known to those high officers who watched the flood-tide of revolution from its fountain springs, and which were so accessible to Mr. Stephens from his position as second officer of the Confederacy.
+THIS great work presents the only complete and impartia' analysis of the Causes of the War yet published, and gives those interior lights and shadows of the great conflict only known to those high officers who watched the flood-tide of revolution from its fountain springs, and which were so accessible to Mr. Stephens from his position as second officer of the Confederacy.

-To a public that has been surfeited with APPARENTLY SIMILAR PRODUCTIONS, we promise a change of fare, both agreeable and salutary, and an intellectual treat of the highest order.
-The Great Ameican War has AT LAST found a historian worthy of its importance, and at whose hands it will receive that moderate, candid and impartial treatment which truth and justice so urgently demand.

-The intense desire every where manifested to obtain this work, its Official character and ready sale, combined with an increased commission, make it the best subscription book ever published.

-One Agent in Easton, Pa., reports 72 subscribers in three days.
-One in Boston, Mass., 103 subscribers in four days.
-One in Memphis, Teum., 106 subscribers in five days.
-Send for Circulars and see our terms, and a full de scription of the work, with Press notices of advance sheets, &c.
-Address NATIONAL PUBLISHINGOO., 26 South Seventh St., Philadelphia, Pa.
+To a public that has been surfeited with APPA RENTLY SIMILAR PRODUCTIONS, we promise change of fare, both agreeable and salutary, and an incliectual treat of the highest order.
+The Great American War has AT LAST found a historian worthy o its importance, and at whose hands it will receive that moderate, candid and impartial treatment which truth and instice so urgently demand.
+The intense desire every where manifested to obtain this work.
+Its Official character and ready sale, combined with an increased commission, make it the best subscription book ever published.
+One Agent in Easton, Pa., reports 72 subscribers in One in Boston, Mass., 103 subscribers in four days.
+One in Memphis, Tenn., 106 subscribers in five days Send for Circulars and see our terms, and a full de scription of the work, with Press notices of advance sheets, &c.
+Address NATIONAL PUBLISHINGOO., GERMANTOWN TELEGRAPH 26 South Seventh St., Philadelphia, Pa.

-GERMANTOWN TELEGRAPH A FAMILY and an AGRI-CULTURAL JOURNAL.
+A FAMILY and an AGRI CULTURAL JOURNAL.

-Devoted to CHOICE LITERATURE, including Poetry, Novelettes, Tales and Moral and Entertaining Read ing, generally.
+Devoted to CHOICE LITERATURE, including Pos try, Novelettes, Tales and Moral and Entertaining Read ing, generally.
 In the Literary Department we shall present the choicest varieties within the reach of our extended means.
-The Novelettes, Tales, Poetry. etc., shall be rapplied from the best and highest sources, and be equal to anything to be found in any journal or mag-

-AGRICULTURE AND HORTICULTURE.
-Embracing Farming, Gardening, Fruit-Raising, etc .-Our labors in this department for over thirty years, have met the cordial approbation of the public.
-Our purpose has been to furnish useful and reliable information upon these very important branches of industry and to protect them so far as within our power against the false doctrines and selfish purposes of the mong empiries and sensation adverturers by which the farmer is incresently assailed.
-This portion of the Gun MANTOWN TELEGRAPH is slone worth the price of subscription.
+The Novelettes, Tales, Poetry, etc., shall be empplied from the best and highest sources, and be equal to anything to be found in any journal or mag- AGRICULTURE AND HORTICULTURE, Embracing Farming, Gardening, Fruit-Raising, etc. Our labors in this department for over thirty years have met the cordial approbation of the public.
+Our purpose has been to furnish useful and reliable information upon these very important branches of industry and to protect them so far as within our power against the false doctrines and selfish purposes of the many empiries and sensation adventurers by which the farmer is incessantly assailed.
+This portion of the GER-MANTOWN TELEGRAPH is alone worth the price of sub-

 NEWS DEPARTMENT.
-The same industry, care, and discrimination in gathering and preparing the stirring events of the day, ex-pressly for this paper, which hitherto has been one of its marked fectures and given such universal satisfacthe increasing demands of the public

-TERMS.-Two Collars and fifty cents per annum.- No orders received without the cash, and all subscrip tions stopped at the end of the time paid for.
-Specimen numbers sent.
-Address PHILIP R. PREAS.

-Editor and Proprietor.
+The same industry, care, and discrimination in gathering and preparing the stirring events of the day. expressly for this paper, which hitherto has been one of ts marked features and given such universal satisfaction will be continued with redoubled efforts to meet the increasing demands of the public TERMS .- Two dollars and fifty cents per annum.tions stopped at the end of the time paid for.
+Speci men numbers sent.
+Address Editor and Proprietor.
 Germantown, Philadelphia, Pa.
 June 16-1m.